jatanRT/eprscope/README.md

-Even though the **EPR spectroscopy** is a quite complex field there are some introductory on-line materials which may help to start with this special magnetic resonance method and how to gather the direct structural evidence of unpaired electronic centers within the molecules ➨
+Even though the **EPR spectroscopy** is a quite complex field there are some introductory on-line materials which may help to start with this special magnetic resonance method ➨

 - [EasySpin Documentation](https://easyspin.org/easyspin/documentation/)